-Avoid operating the unit for an extended time with any channel output over ±30V for LKB-6 or ±25V for LKB-12.
-This will permanently damage the system.
-For voltages higher than this, consult the factory.
+Avoid operating the unit for an extended time with any channel output over ± 30 V. This will permanently damage the system.
+For voltages over ± 30 V, consult the factory.

-E.) If any of the channel readings do indicate trouble, refer to Theory of Operations and Maintenance & Spare Parts sections and resolve the problem; then proceed with "Magnetic Centering"."
+E.) If any of the channel readings do indicate trouble, refer to Theory of Operations and Maintenance & Spare Parts sections and resolve the problem; then proceed with "Magnetic Centering".